nixworks/public/news/2008/03/9/README.md

 ##### Sweden
 ### [ Swedish Minister for Foreign Affairs Carl Bildt says that Kosovo may become a European Union member state even if it is not a member of the United Nations. ](/news/2008/03/9/swedish-minister-for-foreign-affairs-carl-bildt-says-that-kosovo-may-become-a-european-union-member-state-even-if-it-is-not-a-member-of-the.md)
-_Context: Foreign Minister, Kosovo, Carl Bildt, Sweden, European Union, United Nations_
+_Context: United Nations, Carl Bildt, Kosovo, Sweden, European Union, Foreign Minister_

 ##### Kosovo
 ### [ Kosovar Prime Minister Hashim Thai unveils a "Welcome to the Republic of Kosovo" sign (in Albanian, Serbian, and English) at the border with Serbia. ](/news/2008/03/9/kosovar-prime-minister-hashim-thaci-unveils-a-welcome-to-the-republic-of-kosovo-sign-in-albanian-serbian-and-english-at-the-border-wi.md)
-_Context: English, Albanian, Serbia, Kosovo, Serbian, Prime Minister, Hashim Thai_
+_Context: English, Hashim Thai, Serbia, Kosovo, Prime Minister, Serbian, Albanian_

 ##### Venezuela
 ### [ Venezuela announces that it will reopen its embassy in Colombia and welcome back Colombian diplomats expelled during the regional diplomatic crisis. ](/news/2008/03/9/venezuela-announces-that-it-will-reopen-its-embassy-in-colombia-and-welcome-back-colombian-diplomats-expelled-during-the-regional-diplomati.md)